-- 1. The examiner will ensure that invigilators are appointed for an examination who will supervise the examination on behalf of and under the responsibility of the Board of Examiners to ensure that the examination proceeds properly.
-The invigilators will observe the Rules of Procedure for Examinations (Reglement van Orde bij Toetsen), which are available in every examination room. - 2.
+- The examiner will ensure that invigilators are appointed for an examination who will supervise the examination on behalf of and under the responsibility of the Board of Examiners to ensure that the examination proceeds properly.
+When an examination is administered in an examination room, the invigilators will observe the 'Rules of Procedure for Examinations' (Reglement van Orde bij Tentamens), which are available in every examination room. - 2.
 Students may only gain access to an examination room if: - a. they can show a valid identity document.
 Acceptable identity documents are a campus card, passport, identity card, or driving licence; and - b. they can show a valid examination ticket or appear on the list of examinees. - 3.
 The student must follow the instructions issued by the Board of Examiners, the examiner or the invigilator that have been published before the start of the examination or are given during the examination or immediately afterwards. - 4.
 Any student who does not comply with the provisions laid down in or pursuant to sections 2 and 3 of this article may be excluded from further participation by the Board of Examiners or the examiner.
 In these cases no mark will be recorded for the examination. - 5.
 Examination paper and scrap paper will be provided.
 Students must write down their name on all papers.
 Only work written on official examination paper will be assessed.
 Students must bring their own writing and drawing materials. - 6.
-During examinations, students are not allowed to use or have available any aids such as pre-programmed calculators, computers, mobile telephones, smart devices or other devices with similar functions unless the examiner has decided otherwise and this is announced on the virtual learning environment (Brightspace) ultimately one month before the exam.
+During examinations, students are not allowed to use or have available any aids such as pre-programmed calculators, computers, mobile telephones, smart devices or other devices with similar functions unless the examiner has decided otherwise and this is announced on the virtual learning environment (Brightspace) ultimately one month before the exam.2 - 7.
+During an examination students may not possess or consult any books, lecture notes, other notes or other documents unless the examiner has decided otherwise.